 Award #2 – $1,000 – GPA 0 3.0 or higher, SAT – 1300.

 Award #3 – $2,500 – GPA – 3.5 or higher, SAT – 1850

 WIkibuy offers a $2,500 scholarship for business majors/minors, with a special consideration given to students who are interested in a career in e-commerce and online retail.

 Deadline: Submissions (including essay) must be received by August 20 Minimum GPA: 3.4 Eligible fields of study: Business Administration and Management, Business, finance, accounting, or other related business degrees.
 Both majors and minors are accepted.
 Austin-based Wikibuy was founded by serial entrepreneur and online retail pioneer Jonathan Coon (1-800-CONTACTS, Glasses.com).

 Scholarship is for high school seniors who have a GPA of B or better.
 Selection is based on brief personal resume, official transcript, 1,500-word essay on “Why couldn’t the spirituality of the Pilgrims be accommodated with the religious mores of 17th century England?” and the application.
 You must be sponsored by a member of the Mayflower Society.
 If you don’t know anyone, contact Mark Cox at firstname.lastname@example.org or 804-285-7301.

 Legacy of Life Scholarship

 First-place award of $5,000 and third-place award of $3,000 and $1,000 honorable mentions.
-Write a 1,000-word theme on “Organ & Tissue Donation: Persuade Someone to Give the Gift of a Lifetime.”
-It must be a persuasive argument and can be fiction or nonfiction.
+Must be a persuasive argument and can be fiction or nonfiction.
 Judging is based on originality, persuasiveness and passion of argument, proper grammar and spelling and citation of correct information.